dputhier/pygtftk/docs/source/ologram.rst

 For statistical reasons, we recommend shuffling across a relevant subsection of the genome only (ie. enhancers only) using --bed-excl or --bed-incl to ensure the longer combinations have a reasonable chance of being randomly encountered in the shuffles.

-**MODL itemset mining algorithm**: By default, OLOGRAM-MODL will compute the enrichment of all n-wise combinations that are encountered in the real data it was passed.
+**MODL itemset mining algorithm:** By default, OLOGRAM-MODL will compute the enrichment of all n-wise combinations that are encountered in the real data it was passed.
 This however can add up to 2**N combinations and make the result hard to read.
 Furthermore, in biological data noise is a real problem and can obscure the relevant combinations.

 As such, we also give the option to use a custom itemset mining algorithm on the true overlaps to identify interesting combinations.